 The market.
 The global space sector was worth about 220 billion dollars in 2025 and may reach 315 billion by 2034.

 The setback.
-The last attempt, a December launch, failed within a minute, a reminder of the risk ahead.
+The last attempt, a December launch, failed shortly after liftoff, with reports saying the vehicle crashed in under a minute.

 Six months after a rocket exploded seconds into flight, Brazil is back at the launch pad with a commercial pitch.
 The Alcântara spaceport is chasing a slice of a booming global market, and this time it is selling access rather than building its own rocket.